 What’s Bordetella in dogs?

-Bordetella bronchiseptica is a bacterial infection that’s just one cause of kennel cough in dogs, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Bordetella bronchiseptica is a bacterial infection that’s just one cause of kennel cough in dogs, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.
 It’s contagious and can lead to bronchi (the airways that lead to the lungs) and windpipe inflammation.

 Canine influenza, canine parainfluenza and other respiratory diseases can look identical to Bordetella, so it’s important to talk to your veterinarian about the testing options to determine what your pup is struggling with.

 A cough, which is often dry but can have a hacking sound like a dog is trying to throw up or they have something stuck in their throat, is the main sign that your canine friend might have Bordetella, Dr. Singler says.

 “Bordetella can also cause sneezing, nasal discharge and congestion,” Dr. Singler adds.
 “Rarely, it can lead to pneumonia, resulting in shortness of breath and lethargy along with the other previously mentioned signs.”

 Take your dog to the vet whenever they develop a new cough or have other respiratory signs like sneezing and congestion.
 If your pup is lethargic or has trouble breathing, they should go to an emergency room.

 Sometimes treatment options for Bordetella include antibiotics, especially if a dog’s symptoms are worsening or developing pneumonia.
 Some pups can benefit from cough medicine to help them get some rest.